// writing

 The SCIF — George Mason NSI.

-National-security commentary I contribute as a Visiting Fellow at the George Mason University National Security Institute.
+National-security commentary I contribute as a Fellow at the George Mason University National Security Institute.

 -